Loading...

 NHS Lothian does not offer a specific diagnostic service for Myalgic Encephalomyelitis – Chronic Fatigue Syndrome (ME-CFS).
 However, once a diagnosis is made the patient can be referred to multidisciplinary non-medical rehabilitation services where fatigue is the dominant symptom.
 Patients with pain symptoms predominating may benefit from the chronic pain service.

 The Scottish Good Practice Statement on ME-CFS refers to the NICE guidance but adapts its recommendations.
 It is a ‘living’ document, with ongoing updates and provides guidance to support the diagnosis and management of ME-CFS in primary care.
-All the guidance on these pages relates to the Scottish guidance.
+All the guidance on these pages relates to the Scottish guidance and to adults only.

 Background